-RMA will be substantially involved during the performance of the funded project through RMA's four (4) Regional Offices and RMED DC Office identified earlier.
-Potential types of substantial involvement by these four (4) Regional Offices and RMED DC Office will include, but are not limited to, the following activities.
+RMA will be substantially involved during the performance of the funded project through RMED DC Office and RMA's ten (10) Regional Offices.
+Potential types of substantial involvement may include, but are not limited to, the following activities.

-- Collaborate with the recipient in assembling, reviewing, and approving risk management materials for producers in the designated Targeted States. - ii.
-Collaborate with the recipient in reviewing and approving a promotional program for raising awareness for risk management and for informing producers of training and informational opportunities in the Targeted States. - iii.
-Collaborate with the recipient on the delivery of education to producers and agribusiness professionals for the Targeted States.
-This collaboration will include: (a) Regional Offices directly involved in proposed activities (dependent upon resources available); (b) reviewing and approving in advance all producer and agribusiness professional educational activities; (c) advising the recipient on technical issues related to crop insurance education and information; (d) assisting the recipient in informing producers and agribusiness professionals about educational activity plans and scheduled meetings; and (e) promoting and creating awareness of scheduled activities. - iv.
+- i.
+Collaborate with the recipient in assembling, reviewing, and approving crop insurance and risk management materials for producers in the designated state(s) or RMA region(s). - Collaborate with the recipient in reviewing and approving a promotional program for raising awareness for crop insurance and risk management and for informing producers of training and informational opportunities in the designated state(s) or RMA region(s). - iii.
+Collaborate with the recipient on the delivery of education to producers and agribusiness leaders in the designated state(s) or RMA region(s).
+This will include: (a) Regional Offices directly involved in proposed activities (dependent upon resources available); (b) reviewing and approving in advance all producer and agribusiness leader educational activities; (c) advising the project leader on technical issues related to crop insurance education and information; (d) assisting the project leader in informing crop insurance professionals about educational activity plans and scheduled meetings; and (e) promoting and creating awareness of scheduled partnership activities. - iv.
 Conduct an evaluation of the performance of the recipient in meeting the tasks of the project.